nickw1/lilt/README.md

 ### Using the inbuilt graphical editor

-This is accessible via the admin "edit module" functionality as introduced above.
+As long as it was enabled during setup, this is accessible via the admin "edit module" functionality as introduced above.
 If you select to edit the notes, you will see a screen like the above appear:

 ![Notes editor](/pics/writenotes.png)